MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide-v2/ad-forest-recovery-reset-trust.md

 ms.assetid: 398918dc-c8ab-41a6-a377-95681ec0b543
 ---

-# Resetting a trust password on one side of the trust legacy
+# Resetting a trust password on one side of the trust

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2